civetweb/civetweb/docs/UserManual.md

 In order for a webpage to recognize an SSI-enabled HTML file, the filename should end with a special extension, by default the extension should be either `.shtml` or `.shtm`.
-These extentions may be changed using the `ssi_pattern` option.
+These extensions may be changed using the `ssi_pattern` option.

 Unknown SSI directives are silently ignored by CivetWeb.
 Currently, two SSI